 The Leodis Collection is used for a wide range of purposes.
-One particularly interesting project is Leeds Libraries’ involvement with Historypin; click here to read more about how you can get involved by sharing your stories and memories of Leeds.
+One particularly interesting project was Leeds Libraries’ involvement with Historypin; click here to read more about people sharing their stories and memories of Leeds.

-Finally, you can read an in-depth account of how the Leodis site can into being in a short history elsewhere on the blog.
+Finally, you can read an in-depth account of how the Leodis site came into being in a short history elsewhere on the blog.

 7 Comments Add yours